fivetran/dbt_fivetran_log/README.md

 * enhance the transformation table with run metrics

 Note: this package is built to be compatible with BigQuery, Redshift, and Snowflake.
+// todo: still need to test some cross-db combining

 ## Models